physcodestyle/official-website/src/content/news/2018-10-29-winter-vocation.en.md

 type: 'news'
 aim: 'all'
-title: 'The Union will begin to accept applications for winter holidays' 'description: 'From November 1, the Union will begin to accept applications for winter holidays.
+title: 'The Union will begin to accept applications for winter holidays'
+description: 'From November 1, the Union will begin to accept applications for winter holidays.
 You can...'
-'images:
+images:
   - src: '/images/winter-vocation.jpg'
     alt: 'Winter holidays'
     type: 'image'